Notion Mail for Airtable Users? What You Actually Need

 Two reasons, both structural.

-First, Notion Mail saves to Notion.
-That's the entire product surface.
-There is no Airtable destination, no Airtable picker, no Airtable field mapping.
-The native sync writes to a Notion database.
-If your team's CRM is an Airtable base, Notion Mail can't put the email there.
+First, Notion Mail only ever saved to Notion.
+That was the entire product surface.
+There was no Airtable destination, no Airtable picker, no Airtable field mapping.
+The native sync wrote to a Notion database.
+If your team's CRM is an Airtable base, Notion Mail could never put the email there.
 You'd be saving the email to a Notion database nobody on your team opens.

 Second, Notion Mail is Gmail-only.
 The product works exclusively with Google accounts.
 If your team is on Outlook, Microsoft 365, Exchange, or a mix of mailboxes (common in agencies and any team larger than a few people), Notion Mail isn't available to half your team anyway.
 That's not a knock on the product, just the supported scope.